The Question Nobody Wants to Ask

 When is the right time to consider hospice in a nursing home?

 Hospice is not giving up either.
-It brings a specialized team of nurses, social workers, and chaplains directly into the facility.
+It brings in a whole team: nurses, a social worker, a chaplain if you want one.
+They come right to the facility.

 How do I talk about end-of-life fears with a loved one?